Oysters and drinks at Parlour happy hour

 Best Happy Hours Sydney 2026 | CBD, Harbour & Suburbs

 Sydney’s happy hour scene has shifted.
 With the new Metro lines open, your ‘local’ just got a lot bigger.
-This guide covers the absolute best deals verified for February 2026—from $7 schooners in the suburbs to $15 sunset spritzes overlooking the harbour
+This guide covers the absolute best deals verified for Autumn 2026—from $7 schooners in the suburbs to $15 sunset spritzes overlooking the harbour

-This guide covers 30+ venues with current deals verified in February 2026.
+This guide covers 30+ venues with current deals verified in March 2026.
 Whether you’re after Friday drinks in the CBD, waterfront sundowners at Manly, or neighbourhood bars in Surry Hills, these spots deliver genuine value.

 This page contains affiliate links.
 Please see our disclosure page for full details.

-This month’s Featured Happy Hours
+This month’s Featured Happy Hour

 Happy Hour & Specials in the CBD